 Eat and enjoy

 Each fishfinger weighs exactly 30g.
 On average, each German eats 11 of these per year.
-For more than 40 years now our fishfingers have been Germany’s most popular deepfrozen fish product...
+For 60 years now our fishfingers have been Germany’s most popular deepfrozen fish product...